JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 ### 5. Results

-As introduced in the Federated Learning server implementation, the artifact was validated using IID and non-IID data.
-The results are presented for both the technological and medical scenarios.
+As introduced in the FL server implementation, the artifact was validated using IID and non-IID data.
+The results are presented for both the `technological` and `medical` scenarios.

 #### 5.1.
 Technological Scenario